 The Respect Campaign is a civilian project headquartered in Montreal Quebec.
 The campaign serves to bring awareness to the needs of our returning troops and veterans.
 In October 2017, the Respect Campaign unveiled a monument on highway 40 in Kirkland Quebec which is seen by more than 100,000 motorists daily.
 To promote awareness among business leaders, the Respect Campaign, in partnership with Canadian Forces Morale and Welfare Services (CFMWS), sold “Respect Banners” for commercial buildings of which all proceeds went to CFMWS for distribution to causes supporting the fight against PTS.
 More than 40 banners were sold along highway 40 and can be seen every year in the fall.

 They called it Soldiers Heart in the American Civil War, Shell Shocked during the First World War and Soldiers Fatigue during the Second World War.
 It has been around a long time and it is not going to disappear.
 Awareness of this must be continuously promoted.

-Those who have served and suffer from PTSD are legitimate casualties of conflict and are entitled to the same care and support as all other casualties.
-Homeless veterans and those suffering from PTSD remain in the conflict and should not be left behind.
+Those who have served and suffer from PTS are legitimate casualties of conflict and are entitled to the same care and support as all other casualties.
+Homeless veterans and those suffering from PTS remain in the conflict and should not be left behind.